-How To Get A Home Loan In Australia As A Non-Resident (Foreign National)
+How To Get A Non-Resident Home Loan In Australia (Foreign National)

 Australia is known for having some of the most liveable cities in the world – like Melbourne and Sydney – and given its diverse landscapes, friendly locals and a long list of amazing ‘bucket list’ experiences, it has been one of the ‘must-go’ places for travellers.

-Australian property is often lauded by investors for its ability to maintain steady rental yield while achieving positive capital growth so it is not surprising to see overseas investment in Australian residential property rise.
+Australian property is often lauded by investors for its ability to maintain steady rental yield while achieving positive capital growth so it is not surprising to see the rise of foreigners buying property in Australia.

 If you are interested in investing in the Australian residential property market as a non-resident, there are a few things you need to know.

-Without further ado, let’s get to the nuts and bolts of getting a home loan in Australia as a non-resident.
+Without further ado, let’s get to the nuts and bolts of getting a non-resident mortgage in Australia.

 An offset account is linked to a home loan and works like any transaction account that you use to deposit and withdraw money on a day to day basis.